Travel guide Emilia-Romagna

 From the province of Piacenza to the shores of the Adriatic, the territory is dotted with castles, either on the plain or balanced on the top of a rocky spur.
 Of medieval origin, with their towers and battlements, these castles have often been refurbished since the Renaissance into noble residences with elegant rooms decorated with frescoes.

-This term derives from a town in Emilia Romagna, Faenza, located in the province of Ravenna at the foot of the Apennines.
-It was in Faenza that a center of ceramic manufacturing developed in the 15th century.
-The name "faience", derived from Faenza and designating the glazed terracotta produced there, spread throughout Europe in the 16th century.
+The term derives from Faenza, a town in Emilia-Romagna, in the province of Ravenna at the foot of the Apennines.
+In the 15th century, Faenza became a center for ceramic manufacturing.
+The name "faience", derived from Faenza and referring to the glazed terracotta produced there, spread throughout Europe from the 16th century onwards.

 If Rimini is first and foremost synonymous with the beach, the city is also the birthplace of the great filmmaker Federico Fellini.
 It was the setting for several of his films, including Amarcord and I Vitelloni.
 Whimsical and offbeat, with a critical eye on Italian society, Federico Fellini won the Golden Palm at the Cannes Film Festival in 1960 with La Dolce Vita.